PJAK / PEJAK

 The chief of PJAK, Rahman Haj-Ahmadi traveled to Washington in the summer of 2007, seeking seeking financial and military support for his militia.
 At that time he was living in Berlin, Germany, under surveillance or protection of the Bundesnachrichtendienst(BND) [German foreign intelligence service] and theVerfassungsschutz [domestic intelligence service].
 In an interview in April 2007 he said that the PJAK was recruiting fighters in Germany for war in Kurdistan against Iran.

 In late August 2007 it was reported that Iran's army had crossed the border into neighboring Iraq and shelled the Kandil Mountain located in northern Iraq, where PEJAK had camps.
 Iranian troops were reported to hav penetrated five kilometers into Iraqi territory, causing massive material damage.
-Iraqi Kurdish Web sites quoted local officials in the region as saying Iran has launched a "full-scale war."
+Iraqi Kurdish Web sites quoted local officials in the region as saying Iran had launched a "full-scale war."
+On 04 February 2009 the US Department of the Treasury designated the Free Life Party of Kurdistan (PJAK), a Kurdish group operating in the border region between Iraq and Iran, under Executive Order 13224 for being controlled by the terrorist group Kongra-Gel (KGK, aka the Kurdistan Workers Party or PKK).
+"With today's action, we are exposing PJAK's terrorist ties to the KGK and supporting Turkey's efforts to protect its citizens from attack," said Stuart Levey, Treasury's Under Secretary for Terrorism and Financial Intelligence.

 |Join the GlobalSecurity.org mailing list|